BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 made available on request.
 The ability to request this information should be made clear to customers and be provided as soon as is practicable.

+**RTS implementation guidance 1B**
+a.
+The gambling and account history should include:
+i. credit and debit information such as deposits, withdrawals, movement of funds between products, payments off credit accounts, entry fee deductions, and bonus information, as appropriate ii. bets placed, the results of bets, winnings paid iii.
+For gaming (including bingo) full or summarised gaming information should be available, for example, £10 taken into game, £100 turned over, £3 taken away from game.
+Where detailed historic game information may not necessarily be directly available to customers, as a minimum, customers must have easy access to details of the last game played and summarised information for previous activities iv. where customers are able to move funds between gambling products, account information and statements should clearly display movement of funds into and out of products
+v. an option for customers to use their own defined time period or to select from a range of time periods.
+A summary total for the period selected should be displayed (at least on the first screen or page if the transactions span multiple screens).

 > **Implementation**

-1. The Customer is able to view all cashier transactions up to 12 months from the "Cashier History" section
+a.
+The Customer is able to view all cashier transactions up to 12 months from the "Cashier History" section
+    The transactions include: Deposits, Withdrawals, Credits, Buy-ins, Entry Fee, Winnings and Bonuses
-2. The Customer is able to select from pre-defined ranges to access summarised information and Net winnings
+b.
+The Customer is able to select from pre-defined ranges to access summarised information and the Net credits/debits in the "Cashier History" section
+c.
+The Customer's "Net Deposit" is shown on the main Cashier page
+d.
+The customer is able to see all past games including the Net for each game played

 ## RTS 2